WSU-kduncan/s24cicd-JMal32/README-CI.md

 # Run Project Locally

 * I am running Linux already, so I just needed to install `Docker` in my CLI and everything was peachy.
+* To build the image from my `Dockerfile` I used the following command:
+	* docker build -t mytestimage .